domeneshop/certbot-dns-domeneshop/README.rst

 .. code-block:: ini

-   certbot_dns_domeneshop:dns_domeneshop_client_token=1234567890abcdef
+   dns_domeneshop_client_token=1234567890abcdef
-   certbot_dns_domeneshop:dns_domeneshop_client_secret=1234567890abcdefghijklmnopqrstuvxyz1234567890abcdefghijklmnopqrs
+   dns_domeneshop_client_secret=1234567890abcdefghijklmnopqrstuvxyz1234567890abcdefghijklmnopqrs

-The path to this file can be provided interactively or using the ``--certbot-dns-domeneshop:dns-domeneshop-credentials`` command-line argument.
+The path to this file can be provided interactively or using the ``--dns-domeneshop-credentials`` command-line argument.
 Certbot records the path to this file for use during renewal, but does not store the file's contents.